 In September 2009, Fury went on to defeat John McDermott to claim the English Heavyweight title.
 The outcome was heavily criticized by fans, judges & referees.
 This development led to a decision by The British Boxing Board of Control, ordering that all English title fights will have three referees.
 Consequently, a rematch was staged.
 After defeating Tomas Mrazek and Hans-Joerg Blasko, Fury took on John McDermott and won via Technical Knockout.
 This was his second heavyweight title.

-Fury, participated in 3 more challenges and won them all, before taking on Dereck Chisora, who has never experienced a defeat as at the time of the bout (July 2011).
+Fury participated in 3 more challenges and won them all, before taking on Dereck Chisora, who has never experienced a defeat as at the time of the bout (July 2011).
 By implication, the victor will be crowned the British and Commonwealth heavyweight champion.
-The fight too place in Wembley arena, and although he was not in any way considered a favorite, he eventually won the fight.
+The fight took place in Wembley arena, and although he was not in any way considered a favorite, he eventually won the fight.
 In September 2011, he went against Nicolai Firtha in a non-title fight.
-Though Nicolai Firtha launched a missile like punch which almost got Fury, he rebounded to win the fight.
-In November 2011, he return to the ring, this time he took on Neven Pajkic, a Canadian heavyweight champion.
+Though Nicolai Firtha launched a missile-like punch which almost got Fury, he rebounded to win the fight.
+In November 2011, he returned to the ring, this time he took on Neven Pajkic, a Canadian heavyweight champion.
 Although he didn’t make it through the second round, he went on to knock down his opponent two times to emerge winner of the fight.